jeremyraby/simpleBudgetApp/README.md

 3. Calculate tips on **Tip Calc**

 #### Tip Calc
-Simple used to send push notifications for how much a 20% tip would be if the recognized the vendor as a restaurant and I've made a similar function on this sheet.
+Simple used to send push notifications for how much a 20% tip would be if the app recognized the vendor as a restaurant and I've made a similar function on this sheet.

 ##### 🔹 How It Works
 1. Enter the check/bill amount.